Another Word For FEEL

 Verb : (transitive, intransitive) To wind (something) again.

-Verb : (transitive, intransitive) To wind (something) back, now especially of cassette or video tape, CD, DVD etc.; to go back on a video or audio recording.
+Verb : (transitive, intransitive) To wind (something) back, now especially of a cassette or a video tape, CD, DVD etc.; to go back on a video or audio recording.

 Verb : (figurative) To go back or think back to a previous moment or place, or a previous point in a discourse.